adap/flower/examples/xgboost-quickstart/README.md

 -- README.md         <- Your're reading this right now
 -- server.py         <- Defines the server-side logic
 -- client.py         <- Defines the client-side logic
--- dataset.py        <- Defines the functions of data loading and partitioning -- pyproject.toml    <- Example dependencies (if you use Poetry) -- requirements.txt  <- Example dependencies
+-- pyproject.toml    <- Example dependencies (if you use Poetry)
+-- requirements.txt  <- Example dependencies
 ```